snowdriftcoop/snowdrift/README.md

 VIM users should also install [Syntax Highlighting Files for Haskell](https://github.com/pbrisbin/html-template-syntax).

-Of course, the live site is rendered in standard HTML/CSS etc.

-Try the superb [Firebug](https://getfirebug.com) tool to explore and test things on the live site.
+We recommend [Firebug](https://getfirebug.com) tool to explore and test things on the live site (which is rendered into standard HTML/CSS, of course).

 If you are just learning Haskell or Yesod, here are some quality Free/Libre/Open resources: